Inside: This slow cooker crockpot Hawaiian Chicken recipe has only 3 ingredients and is super easy to make.

 Be sure to pin this to your Dinner Recipes or Crock Pot Board!

 Make sure to add this in your meal plan this week!

-After you build your menu, you then print out the menus, shopping lists and prep instructions to create an entire month’s worth of meals in one day.
+After you build your menu, you then print out the menus, shopping lists, and prep instructions to create an entire month’s worth of meals in one day.
 Think of all the time you will save when you have an entire month’s worth of dinners ready to go!
-I’ve signed up with Once a Month Meals for this service in an effort to streamline my meal planning.
-If you want dinner time to be stress free, I encourage you to check it out.
+If you want dinner time to be stress-free, I encourage you to check it out.

 I’ve been getting lots of comments/questions on this recipe.
 Here are some answers to the most commonly asked questions so you don’t have to scroll through all the comments!

-Q. My hawaiian chicken turned out soupy.
+Q. My slow cooker Hawaiian chicken turned out soupy.
 How do I fix this?

 Q. Can I use fresh pineapple and not canned?

 Q. How many people does this Hawaiian chicken recipe feed?